When pelvic pain

 CPP is often misunderstood.

 Women with Chronic Pelvic Pain are given many different diagnoses.

 What do these women with different diagnoses have in common?

 of women with pelvic pain have spastic tender pelvic muscles as a key component of their pain.2

 Common symptoms of tight tender pelvic muscles include:

 Pain with intercourse Pain with sitting Pain with standing Pain with exercise Pain with urination Pain with bowel movements Vulvar pain

-Why do many women continue to have pelvic pain after surgery or drug therapy for endometriosis, interstitial cystitis, or other painful conditions?
+Why do many women continue to have pelvic pain after surgery or drug therapy for painful conditions?

 Your diagnosis can be thought of as the match that started the fire.
 The fire is typically spastic